alexjbest/tweet-map/README.md

 tweet-map
 =========

 A simple live updating map of the earth, showing tweets as they happen.
-Uses node.js.
+Uses NodeJS